-2. If you wish to remove a Permit Tree, you must first request and receive a tree cutting permit.
+2. If you wish to remove a Permit Tree, you must first apply for, and receive, a tree cutting permit.

 3. If your property does not meet the Tree Density Target after tree removal, you will need to plant replacement trees.
 A removed permit tree must be replaced with three trees to get the canopy to grow back quicker.
 See the Tree Species Replacements to help determine what type of tree is suitable.
 A landscape deposit ($500 per tree) is required for replacement trees until trees are established.

-Note there are new application fees to recover District costs:
+Note there are new application and permit fees to recover District costs:

 When trees cannot be planted on the same property, a cash-in-lieu option ($250 per tree) will fund planting trees on municipal property.

 Tree removal on lands within the ALR remains exempt from the requirement for a permit.
 However, a written statement from the owner declaring the trees are to be removed for an agricultural use is now required.